 During the Procedural Review, the Institute will not discuss the Procedural Review with anyone other than the person who submitted the Procedural Review Request Form or, where an alternative contact is given on the form, that alternative contact.

 The trailblazer group should, and the Institute will, conduct all contact through the Designated Email Address.
 All communications from the Designated Email Address in respect of a Procedural Review will be sent by the Head of Legal or a member of their team.

 The trailblazer group should set out clearly and concisely in the Procedural Review Request Form the basis of the Procedural Review request and clearly explain the reasons why the trailblazer group considers that the ground of Procedural Review is met.
-In the case of a final funding band recommendation, the request should make clear reference to the decision flowchart (in particular, steps 1-4 and any relevant bullet points) which is published on the Institute’s website (which may be updated from time to time).
+In the case of a final funding band recommendation, the request should make clear reference to the process outlined under the heading ‘Allocating a Funding Band’ (in particular, steps 1-4 and any relevant bullet points) which is published on the Institute’s website (which may be updated from time to time).